EducationalTestingService/rsmtool/doc/pipeline.rst

 .. literalinclude:: ../tests/data/files/train.jsonlines
    :lines: 1,2

 RSMTool allows nested ``jsons`` in each line of ``.jsonlines`` file with no more than one level of nesting as in the following example.
-Note that only lower level keys will be used when parsing the files and processing the data.
-For example, in the example below second level names ``x`` and ``metadata`` will be ignored.
+Note that only the lower level keys will be used when parsing the files and processing the data.
+Thus in the example below second level labels ``x`` and ``metadata`` will be ignored.

 .. literalinclude:: ../tests/data/files/train_nested.jsonlines
    :lines: 1,2